 Fluids to prevent dehydration

 Babies under 6 months old are at increased risk of dehydration.
-You should seek medical advice if they develop gastroenteritis.
+Medical advice should be sought if they develop gastroenteritis.
 Breast-feeds or bottle-feeds should be encouraged as normal.
-You may find that your baby's demand for feeds increases.
-You may also be advised to give extra fluids (either water or rehydration drinks) in between feeds.
+Demand for feeds may increase.
+It may be advised to give extra fluids (either water or rehydration drinks) in between feeds.

 What about food?